pooja-gera/pooja-gera/README.md

    Learning never stops, you start learning right from the day you are born.
 Learning is not restricted to academic or professional skills but also essential values and life   skills.

-   📚 German.
+   📚 Spanisg.
 I am quite fascinated by this language.
 I got a chance to take up a course of my own choice as a part of my third semester syllabus and I am grateful that NPTEL had this course to offer.
-The course starts from 18th September but I already am trying to figure it out on my own.
-Es ist eigentlich sehr gut!
-(It is actually very good!)

    📚 Sanskrit.
 The language of the Indian scriptures, the language of the holy Vedas, the mother of all languages.
 I was introduced to this language when I was 11 years old and I studied it until I was 16.
 Five years of understanding the language by renowned professors, of participating and winning in various competitions and of exploring the beauty of each and every shloka, I was drawn to it like a moth was drawn to the bulb.
 Unfortunately, I went out of practice for two years.
 But now I am brushing my skills and concepts once again to come back stronger and sweep away all the awards that are there to win!